BY: T. Franklin Murphy | March 1, 2018 (modified January 6, 2023)

-Finding a willing partner in a disastrous drama isn’t our picture of unconditional love—nor is it healthy.
+Finding a willing partner in a disastrous drama isn’t a picture of unconditional love—nor is it healthy.
 It often isn’t love that keeps the partner from leaving the chaos; it’s fear.
 Connection isn’t unconditional.
 Human connection is dependent on connecting behaviors.
 Selfishness damages closeness by exploiting vulnerabilities.
 Healthy love doesn’t tolerate a one-sided relationship—all give and no take.
-Sometimes we love, by enforcing boundaries and leaving.
+Sometimes we must love, by enforcing boundaries and leaving.